In this page:

 an elaborate decoration making use of stucco, a light,

-easily shaped form of plaster, modelled around a metal structure and mixed
+easily shaped form of plaster, modeled around a metal structure and mixed

 with marble powder.
 Art historians call horror vacui (fear of empty spaces) the filling of the entire surface of a fašade